autodesk-platform-services/aps-power-automate-tools/docs/part2-model-derivative/index.md

 - The test operation should succeed, giving you a list of all element properties

-> Note: in case you get a `202` response code, the properties are still being extracted from the design; try running the test again after couple seconds
+> Note: in case you get a `202` response code, the properties are still being extracted from the design; try running the test again after a while

 ![List element properties: test resposne](images/list-props-test-response.png)